 Dear Commissioners Wyse, Malone, and Shepherd,

-This letter is submitted by Marys River Grange #685, in opposition to the proposed Coffin Butte landfill expansion and LU-24-027.
+This letter is submitted by Marys River Grange #685, in opposition to the appeal by Republic of the proposed Coffin Butte landfill expansion, LU-24-027.

 The members of Marys River Grange strongly oppose this expansion.